 Camera aside, the iPhone 7 Plus features a lot of the same product developments as the iPhone 7.
 The most notable change is the exclusion of a 3.5mm headphone jack, with a pair of Lightning earbuds and a Lightning to 3.5mm adapter to be shipped in the iPhone's box.

-The iPhone 7 Plus will also boast a water resistant IP67 rating, an all new Home button that uses Force Touch technology to work, stereo speakers, an improved Retina HD display and more.
+The iPhone 7 Plus also boasts a water resistant IP67 rating, an all new Home button that uses Force Touch technology to work, stereo speakers, an improved Retina HD display and more.

 Apple iPhone 7 Plus: Price